Investing in Puerto Rico

 Puerto Rico has been part of the U.S. for more than 100 years, and the government has the same responsibility to the country as any other U.S. state.
 As a U.S. territory, Puerto Rico enjoys unique benefits not shared by its fellow Caribbean islands.
 Puerto Rico has access to relatively extensive American disaster resources.
 Because Puerto Rico is a territory, the U.S. has vested interest in helping the island recover.
 Power and water systems, bridges, and roads will be constructed to U.S. standards.

 U.S. citizens can travel to and from Puerto Rico without a visa or even a passport.
-In terms of travel freedom, Americans can visit Puerto Rico as easily as they could Colorado.
+In terms of travel freedom, Americans can visit Puerto Rico as easily as they could in Colorado.
 And because Puerto Rico uses the U.S. dollar, there is minimal currency risk.

 In 2012, Puerto Rico introduced a series of tax loopholes to lure investors and businesses.
 These incentives make living and working in Puerto Rico an enticing prospect for businesses and investors.
 We’ve summarized the key incentives below:

 Act 20.
-Also known as The Export Services Act, this provides tax incentives to certain companies that move to Puerto Rico and export their services.
+Also known as the Export Services Act, this provides tax incentives to certain companies that move to Puerto Rico and export their services.
 Under Act 20, qualified businesses are taxed a flat 4%, as opposed to the 39% and soon-to-be 20% rate businesses based in the U.S. are taxed.
-At the same time, eligible companies enjoy 100% exemption on property taxes, in addition to tax exemption on dividends, interest, and capital gains.
+At the same time, eligible companies enjoy a 100% exemption on property taxes, in addition to tax exemption on dividends, interest, and capital gains.
 To qualify, business owners and investors need only reside on the island for a minimum of 183 days per year.

 Act 22.
 Also called the Individual Investors Act, this awards individuals who gain Puerto Rican residency a personal tax rate of 0%.
 Under Act 22, individuals enjoy 100% tax exemption on Puerto Rico-sourced dividends, interest, and certain capital gains.
 To qualify, investors must become Puerto Rican residents.